ngagnon/Pocosearch/README.md

 pocosearch.AddOrUpdate(article); // or AddOrUpdateAsync();
 ```

-To add a bunch of documents in bulk, it's best to use `BulkAddOrUpdate` instead:
+To add a bunch of documents at once, it's best to use `BulkAddOrUpdate` instead:

 ```csharp
 List<Article> someArticles = ...;